CyrilThebault/FUSE-MMComparison-paper/README.md

 - **`99_Figures/`**: Include the figures generated with `80_Visualisation/`.

 - **`Shp/`**: Include USA boundaries shapefile (from “North American Atlas - Political Boundaries” (Commission for Environmental Cooperation, 2022)) and catchment shapefiles (derived from CAMELS dataset (Addor et al, 2017)) used in `04_Visualisation/`.
-The folder can be download directly from: XXXX
+The folder can be download directly from: (https://www.hydroshare.org/resource/53063da8fc894149b5b25f3201d1e8e8/)

 Metrics.R file includes various functions to calculate metrics for streamflow evaluation.